alo9507/JustKeepClicking/content/blog/what-is-a-guard/index.md

 </div>

-into this concise, 1-dimensional and sequential code:
+into concise, 1-dimensional and sequential code:

 <div class="impl">